 The retail landscape has evolved as much as the customers have.
 Modern retailers must continue to explore new business models and opportunities to build a personalized experience for their customers and drive growth.
 Dynamics 365 for Retail offers flexible deployment options and adaptive solutions to ease retailers when expanding operations.
 Retailers must transform their cultures to improve their workforce with tools that refine communication within an organization.
 Microsoft will continue to empower businesses to redefine their culture.

 Shopping experiences have been redefined by making it possible to purchase products through any platform, from social media to smart speakers.
-Customers today expect a seamless shopping experience every time by being able to buy in store, pick up in store, or receive a home delivery.
+Customers today expect a seamless shopping experience every time by being able to buy in-store, pick up in-store, or receive home delivery.
 Dynamics 365 provides retailers a consistent shopping experience across every channel and offers flexible fulfillment options.
-Office 365 help teams get more done to role-based workspaces in Dynamics 365 that deliver the right information allowing retailers to empower their employees to have better experiences for their customers.
+Office 365 helps teams get more done to role-based workspaces in Dynamics 365 that deliver the right information allowing retailers to empower their employees to have better experiences for their customers.

 Retailers must optimize operations to become more efficient.
 Microsoft is empowering retailers to use more tools that streamline their processes and provide greater visibility into operations and actionable insights.
 With Azure and Dynamics 365 retailers are being provided with tools that automate workflows, simplify communication and improve productivity.